Sizzling sports car with searing speed and sensational sound

 Focus on handling

 For optimum handling balance the engine is situated behind the front axle, which technically makes it a mid-engine configuration.
-The weight distribution is ever-so slightly rearward-balanced since at the rear of the car is the seven-speed semi-automatic gearbox, which sends power through to the rear wheels only.
+The weight distribution is ever-so-slightly rearward-balanced since at the rear of the car is the seven-speed twin-clutch semi-automatic gearbox, which sends power through to the rear wheels.

-Customers plumping for the top-spec GT S model get their fair share of extra kit.
-The alloy wheels are slightly wider at the front and one inch bigger at the rear, measuring a huge 20 inches in diameter.
+Customers plumping for the GT S model get their fair share of extra kit.
+The alloy wheels are slightly wider at the front and one inch bigger at the rear, measuring 20 inches in diameter.

 There’s an electronically controlled differential for more accurate cornering, adaptive suspension to tune the car’s character more specifically to the task in hand and larger brakes.
 The brake calipers have red lettering on the GT S, and the other way to spot one is the black front spoiler; it’s body-coloured on the GT.

 The cabin itself features a wide central console, but it isn’t cluttered.
 Rather there are selected buttons situated on the roof like an aircraft.
-The multimedia system is familiar from other Mercedes products and is based around the COMAND system, using an 8.3-inch screen to display the necessary parameters.
+The multimedia system is familiar from other Mercedes products and is based around the Comand system, using an 8.3-inch screen to display information.

-You also get sports seats and a sports steering wheel with a flat bottom.
-The paddles for shifting gears are made from aluminium too, just to remind you this is a premium product.
+As standard you also get sports seats and a sports steering wheel with a flat bottom.
+The paddles for shifting gears are made from aluminium, just to remind you this is a premium product.
 You’ll notice a liberal smattering of AMG badges for the same reason.